[View] [Edit] [Lock] [References] [Attachments] [History] [Home] [Changes] [Search] [Help]

-The actual world of business and software development, based on open source technologies and resources, is not observed in the Smalltalk world.
+The actual world of business and software development, based on open source technologies and resources, is not moving to Smalltalk world.
 Most Smalltalkers are waiting for a new provider and/or a benign VM holder that will give them custom/fast/nice VMs to run Smalltalk, and make money from that business (selling Smalltalk VMs).

-A change in attitude is required to produce a modern Smalltalk (do not expect a change if you do the same).
-The world has changed, and now we need to update our Smalltalk concepts and replace the parts of our machinery that are obsolete.
+A change in attitude is required to produce a modern Smalltalk (do not expect a change if you insit doing the same).
+The world has changed, and now we need to update our Smalltalk concepts and replace the parts of initial smalltalk design that are obsolete.

 The DIY attitude is a new requirement for S8 developers.

-We want to be running Smalltalk anywhere we want it just now.
+We want to be running Smalltalk anywhere and we want it just now.

-To make it possible we have a network of known S8 developers doing social development and sharing expertise & resources, to allow you to move to the platform of choice to run your objects.
+To make it possible we have a network of known S8 developers doing social development and sharing expertise & resources, to move to the platform of choice to run your objects.